jeffsteward/HAM-forest/server/README.md

 ### Animations

 Animations are p5 sketches that run in [instance mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode).
+When referencing animations in a scene, the name must match one of the object variables in the resources/sketches folder.

 ### Triggers